The Order is a 2019 horror/drama Netflix original series featuring western esoteric traditions and myths, most notably werewolves.

 - Big Good: A duumvirate of Hamish and Vera take this position, especially towards the end, in which the Knights work together with Vera and Alyssa.
 While Hamish is the leader of the knights and keeps them with their goals, Vera is the Token Good Teammate among the magus despite her snarkiness and is not on board with blind subservience to Edward and his ill-defined goals.

-- Bitter Sweet Ending: Coventry is dead and the vade maecum is destroyed.
+- Season One: Coventry is dead and the vade maecum is destroyed.
 But The Order is still strong and they've erased the memories of the all the Knights including Jack.
 Now there's nobody who can stand stand up to them or keep magicians from doing whatever they want to people.

 - Blood Knight: Lilith.
 Her first response to practically any danger is to kill them all and ask questions never.
 Jack nicknames her Killith, which she doesn't hate.